shuhei/dotfiles/README.md

 ### Vim 8 vs Neovim

+I am using Neovim because of nicer experience at the moment.
+For example, Vim 8 shows flickering when opening a new file and hangs when syntax highlighting hangs.

-I'm currently using Vim 8, but the configuration should be compatible with Neovim.
-To switch back to Neovim, delete `~/.cache/dein` and install `dein.vim` again because the cache directory built for Vim 8 doesn't work for Neovim and vice versa.
+However, the configuration should be compatible with both of Neovim and Vim 8.
+To switch between them, delete `~/.cache/dein` and install `dein.vim` again because the cache directory built for Vim 8 doesn't work for Neovim and vice versa.

 ### Cookbook